 If history, physical examination, and imaging studies are normal, colonic transit studies (radiopaque marker studies) or motility studies (colonic or anorectal manometry) can help identify less common causes of constipation.

 Treatment of any identified cause should be attempted before medications are considered.
-For functional constipation, conservative therapy is preferred which includes patient education and dietary changes.
-When necessary, bulk-forming laxatives and/or non-bulk-forming laxatives or enemas can be used.
+For functional constipation, conservative therapy is preferred, which includes patient education and dietary changes.
+When disimpaction is necessary, bulk-forming laxatives and/or non-bulk-forming laxatives or enemas can be used.
 The combination of fiber and fluid intake influences stool output in a dose-response relationship (see Nutritional Considerations below).
 Physical activity may also be beneficial.

-Many of the following drugs can be used in children, but doses must be adjusted accordingly.
+Many of the drugs below can be used in children, but doses must be adjusted accordingly.
 Many of these remedies are available in oral form and as rectal suppositories and enemas.
+For toilet-trained children, the typical duration of medical treatment for functional constipation is at least 2 months.
+It should then be gradually discontinued only after complete resolution of constipation symptoms for a month.
+For children in the developmental stages of toilet training, the treatments are usually stopped only when toilet training has successfully been achieved.

-Laxatives should only be considered when an adequate trial of conservative therapy has failed or in complicated cases.
+Laxatives should be considered only when an adequate trial of conservative therapy has failed or in complicated cases.
 Although they are generally well tolerated, laxatives may cause abdominal distention, nausea, anorexia, cramps, gas, and (rarely) diarrhea severe enough to produce malabsorption or dangerous electrolyte imbalances, which may worsen with continual use.
-Laxative abuse is not as common as previously thought but does occur in about 5% of the general population.
 Clinicians should be cautious of these implications when prescribing laxatives.

 Bulk-forming agents (e.g., oral fiber supplements such as psyllium, methylcellulose, and polycarbophil) hold water in the intestinal contents, increasing and softening fecal bulk.
 However, they can also worsen symptoms of constipation, and patients should be warned of this possibility prior to initiating supplements.